Lena Serghides, PhD

 Sabrina Rasna is a second-year M.Sc. candidate with the Institute of Medical Science at the University of Toronto.
 She completed her H.BSc. at Queen’s University in a Biotechnology specialization.
 Previously, she was a project student for two summers in the Serghides Lab.

 Sabrina’s project, under the co-supervision of Dr. Serghides and Dr. Reina Bendayan, explores the effects of HIV and antiretroviral use on amino acid transport in the placenta during pregnancy.
-Outside of the lab, she enjoys weightlifting, case competitions and playing video games.
+Outside of the lab, she enjoys outdoor recreation, case competitions and playing video games.

 Julia Grochola